XiaojuanShen/Budding-Yeast-morphologist/README.md

 	example_data.txt	(Tab delimited text file of feature measurements)

-Other intermediates file will be produced, some are tiff files that uses floating point representation, so that some image preview software may not recognize them.
+Other intermediates file will be produced, some are tiff files that uses floating point representation, so that some image software may not be able to recognize them.

 # Help
 ====